 Some chapters had so much material, I could not include it all in the book.
 By putting it on my website, it is available for you as a research aid, and for me when I teach or update the book.
 The only way to properly display them is on a single webpage for each chapter, because some chapters have a voluminous amount of references.

-In prior books, I did research that could not be included in the book so I "saved" it for a future work and there it sat, unused by anyone.
+In prior books, I did research that could not be included in the book so I saved it for a future work.
+There it has sat, unused by anyone.

 There is always at least one reader who says, "I wanted to see more on X." This is a way to provide that.